hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/04-Stats.md

 + Termonlogies:
     + Expected value: $E[x] = \sum{n * p}$
     + Standard Deviation (std): a measure of variability
-    + Skew: a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean
+    + __Skew__: a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean
         For univariate data $Y_1, Y_2, ..., Y_N$, the formula for __skewness__ is:
         $$g_1 = \sum_{i=1}^{N} \frac{(Y_i - \bar{Y})^3 / N}{s^3}$$
         where $\bar{Y}$ is the mean, $s$ is the standard deviation, and $N$ is the number of data points.
 Note that in computing the skewness, the $s$ is computed with $N$ in the denominator rather than $N - 1$.
-    + Kurtosis: shape of the tail of the distribution
+    + __Kurtosis__: shape of the tail of the distribution
         For univariate data $Y_1, Y_2, ..., Y_N$, the formula for __kurtosis__ is:
         $$kurtosis = \sum_{i=1}^{N} \frac{(Y_i - \bar{Y})^4 / N}{s^4}$$
         where $\bar{Y}$ is the mean, $s$ is the standard deviation, and $N$ is the number of data points.
 Note that in computing the kurtosis, the standard deviation is computed using $N$ in the denominator rather than $N - 1$.
-    + Modality: Any value of a data variable or random variable at which the frequency curve or probability curve reaches a peak is called a mode
+    + __Modality__: Any value of a data variable or random variable at which the frequency curve or probability curve reaches a peak is called a mode

 + Uniform Distribution (Continuous)
     + x-axis: Values of observation
     + y-axis: Probability Observation Occurs